 - CH2M (US) Trevor Findley, Senior Program Manager, CH2M

-- NFC Forum Transport Special Interest Group, Joerg Schmidt, NFC Forum Transport SIG Co-Chair
+- NFC Forum Transport Special Interest Group, Joerg Schmidt, NFC Forum Mobility, Identity and Transport (MIT) Special Interest Group (SIG) Co-Chair

 Some of the key takeaways from the summit are noted below.